zannloo/tp/docs/UserGuide.md

 ### Unmark completed task: `unmark`

-Unmarks specific tasks by a student
+Unmarks the specified task for the student

-Format: `unmark TASKINDEX`
+Format: `unmark TASK_INDEX`

 #### Acceptable parameter should be: